 Natural tissue gels*

 The first filler to appear in the 1980's was collagen.
 This was unsatisfactory due to its short lifespan (often less than three months) and rate of allergic reaction.
-The hyaluronic acid products revolutionised filling.
+The natural tissue gels* products revolutionised filling.
 They are natural tissue gels present in all living tissue.
 They are manufactured using a natural bacterial culture (similar to that used to manufacture foods such as yoghurt and cheese).
 These products are used in the treatment of fine lines around the eyes, mouth and for restoration of lost lip volume.
 Treatment needs to be repeated at six to nine monthly intervals.

 Bulk filling refers to the replacement of facial fat loss within the treatment of deep shadow areas.
 Initially fat transfer was used, however this is a complex procedure and many of the patients who need it do not have the abdominal or hip fullness necessary to provide adequate amounts.
 The other problem with fat transfer is its unpredictable duration of effect.

 Natural tissue gels* are the most practical solution in a procedure that we call "megafilling".
 This is usually repeated on an annual basis.
 Laser Dermatology makes use of multiple different natural tissue gels* based on individual requirements.

 Some subliminal signs of ageing which respond well to bulk-filling are:

 - Naso-labial creases.
 The naso-labial fold runs from the outer corner of the mouth to the nose.
 This is usually the first sign of facial ageing.